bcgov/quickstart-openshift/README.md

 Runs on pull request submission or merge to the default branch.

 * Unit tests (should include coverage)
-* SonarCloud coverage and analysis
-* CodeQL/GitHub security reporting
+* CodeQL/GitHub security reporting (now handled as GitHub default!)
 * Trivy password, vulnerability and security scanning

 ![](.github/graphics/analysis.png)